Information Access and Protection of Privacy

 If you request the IPC to review your access request, you must complete an application form at www.ipc.on.ca or contact them at 1-800-387-0073.

-If you would like additional information on the Halton Catholic District School Board’s Privacy, Records and Information Management Services, please contact the Board office at 905-632-6300 or at: email@example.com or firstname.lastname@example.org.
+If you would like additional information from HCDSB’s Records and Information Management Services, please contact the Board office at 905-632-6300 or through email at: firstname.lastname@example.org or email@example.com.